 This topic suggests ways to help prevent illness and accidental injuries in babies and young children.
-It does not cover every risk that a child faces, but it does cover many of the most common hazards and situations that can be dangerous to a child in this age range.
+It doesn't cover every risk that a child faces.
+But it does cover many of the most common hazards and situations that can be dangerous to a child in this age range.

 Watching your child grow is a wonder.
 But there are concerns in this age range:

 Remember that no one can watch a child's every move or make a home 100% safe all the time.
 Try to find a balance among supervising your child, taking safety precautions, and allowing your child to explore.
 Learn all you can about child growth and development.
 Doing so can help you learn how to respond to and make a positive impact on how your child behaves.